icon

 The device's intensity level is how strong the electrical pulse is.
 Most machines offer an intensity range of 0 to 80mA.
 However, stronger over-the-counter units can go up to 100 mA.
 Generally, the stronger the pain level, the higher the intensity needed.
 Start at the lowest setting and increase it as required when starting any TENS session.

-TENS Time Duration: Acute pain: for 20-60 minutes, up to four times per day.
-Chronic pain: 20-30 minutes, up to five times weekly.
+Tim Duration.
+Acute Pain: 20-60 minutes, up to four times per day.
+Chronic Pain: 20-30 minutes, up to five times weekly

 Time Duration